awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-plugins.md

 **Important**
 You cannot configure federation if the downstream queue or exchange is in a private broker\.
 You can only configure federation between queues or exchanges in public brokers, or between an upstream queue or exchange in a private broker, and a downstream queue or exchange in a public broker\.

-For example, using the managment API, you can configure federation by doing the following\.
+For example, using the management API, you can configure federation by doing the following\.
 + Configure one or more upstreams that define federation connections to other nodes\.
 You can define federation connections by using the RabbitMQ web console or the management API\.
-Using the management API, you can create a `POST` requrest to `/api/parameters/federation-upstream/%2f/my-upstream` with the following request body\.
+Using the management API, you can create a `POST` request to `/api/parameters/federation-upstream/%2f/my-upstream` with the following request body\.

   ```
   {"value":{"uri":"amqp://server-name","expires":3600000}}
   ```
 + Configure a policy to enable your queues or exchanges to become federated\.
 You can configure policies by using the RabbitMQ web console, or the management API\.
-Using the management API, you can create a `POST` requrest to `/api/policies/%2f/federate-me` with the following request body\.
+Using the management API, you can create a `POST` request to `/api/policies/%2f/federate-me` with the following request body\.

   ```
   {"pattern":"^amq\.", "definition":{"federation-upstream-set":"all"}, "apply-to":"exchanges"}